1. The illness I live with is: Chronic post-traumatic headache/migraine (intractable, with aura)

 11. Regarding alternative treatments I have tried: massage, physical therapy, chiropractic

-12. If I had to choose between an invisible illness or visible I would choose: this is a really tough one.
-My instinct is to say a visible illness, but I know that there is a whole stigma attached with that too.
-However, at least people wouldn't question that I even have an illness... which is very difficult to hear as someone dealing with chronic pain.
+12. If I had to choose between an invisible illness or visible I would choose: I'm not sure.
 At least with an invisible illness, I don't always have people looking at me strangely or asking me what's wrong/what happened.

 13. Regarding working and career: I have been unable to work since the accident in 2008.
-I am currently taking a leave of absence from graduate school.
+I tried to return to graduate school for a year, but ended up taking a leave of absence and then made the difficult decision not to return.

 14. People would be surprised to know: I am in pain (often severe) every single day